 The R-Codes are administered and applied by local government, so all enquiries relating to specific development proposals (including the application and interpretation of provisions of the R-Codes to specific development proposals) must be directed to the relevant local government where the development proposal is located..

-Proposed minor amendments to State Planning Policy 3.1 – Residential Design Codes for public comment
+Minor amendments to State Planning Policy 3.1 – Residential Design Codes

 These minor amendments address stakeholder concerns regarding misinterpretation and inconsistency of application of certain provisions of the Residential Design Codes (R-Codes) and improve alignment of the R-Codes with the Planning and Development (Local Planning Schemes) Regulations.